Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

 2. **Assign Responsibilities:**
    - Designate team members to oversee different phases of the recognition process, including nominations, voting, and event hosting.

-- Assign a feedback coordinator to gather and analyze participant input.
+- **Added:** Assign a feedback coordinator to gather and analyze participant input.
 - **Added:** Assign a feedback coordinator to gather and analyze participant input.
    - **Added:** Assign a feedback coordinator to gather and analyze participant input.